byu-oit/handel/docs/supported-services/ecs-fargate.rst

       https_certificate: <string> # Required if type=https.
 The ID of the ACM certificate to use on the load balancer.
       dns_names:
        - <string> # Optional.
+      health_check_grace_period: <integer> # Optional.
+The period of time, in seconds, that the Amazon ECS service scheduler ignores unhealthy Elastic Load Balancing target health checks after a task has first started.

 The `dns_names` section creates one or more dns names that point to this load balancer.
 See :ref:`route53zone-records` for more.